-Nursing of Adults with Biodissonance.
-The Department of Nursing of Adults with Biodissonance offers a major that prepares nurses for advanced practice in the care of adults who have a known or predicted biological dissonance.
-Focus is on the study of the interface between man and environment through the analysis of interactional concepts and theoretical frameworks.
+Nursing of Adults with Biodissonance The Department of Nursing of Adults with Biodissonance offers a major that prepares nurses for the advanced practice of nursing.
+Focus is on the physical/physiological and/or psychological assessment and identification of etiological and/or contributing factors to known or predicted biological dissonances that nurses have the autonomous authority to respond to and treat.
 The student accumulates data while caring for patients, which is analyzed in relation to the student's theoretical explorations.
 The student examines existing nursing therapy regimens and develops new nursing therapy regimens predicting the probable preventative and/or therapeutic effect.

 The eight major threads are utilization of research findings, concept analysis, theory analysis, development of a conceptual framework for assessment, evaluation of health-illness status, formulation of nursing diagnoses, implementation of nursing interventions, and the evaluation of nursing care evidenced by the response of the person receiving care.
 The advanced nursing courses in the major are structured to provide students the opportunity to focus on a particular area of interest in the care of adults with a known or predicted biological dissonance.
-Required advanced nursing courses in the major are M553, M555, M558, and M559.
+Emphasis tracks are available for students who desire to focus on the acquisition of advanced nursing practice skills in oncology, critical care, rehabilitation and older adults.
+In addition to the emphasis tracks, a generalist focus is available for students who desire a more diversified experiential background.